Sex linkage: Overview

 Y-linked genes responsible for spermatogenesis can result in male infertility, characterized by azoospermia, or hypo-fertility, which is the hindered production of sperm.
 Azoospermia is the absence of functional sperm in male ejaculate due to issues in sperm motility or lack of sperm production.
 As a result, Y-chromosome linked infertility is characterized as the inability to fertilize an egg and produce children.
 Sperm infertility results from the failure of the sperm to mature or a disfigured sperm that is not able to travel and fertilize an egg effectively.

 Prevalence of Y chromosome Infertility

 Male infertility affects 1 in 20 men, at 0.05% and primary spermatogenic failure accounts for a large portion of these cases.
 More specifically, Y chromosome infertility is relatively rare at a 0.03-0.05% frequency.

 Etiology of Y chromosome Infertility

 Mutations to the male-specific region of the Y chromosome (MSY) are typically the cause of spermatogenic failure, which is the reduced or absent sperm production in semen.
 More specifically, deletions in long arm of the Y chromosome are associated with spermatogenic failure, as well some paternal lineages of the Y chromosome are associated with reduced sperm counts.
-Y chromosome deletions are determined as the most frequent cause of genetic azoopermia, however other instances such as rearrangements, deletions and duplications may contribute to infertile biological males.
+Y chromosome deletions are determined as the most frequent cause of genetic azoospermia, however other instances such as rearrangements, deletions and duplications may contribute to infertile biological males.